thma/LtuPatternFactory/README.md

 * Some patterns are absorbed by language features:
   * Template method and strategy pattern are no brainers in any functional language with functions as first class citizens and higher order functions.
-  * Dependency Injection and Configuration is solved by by partial application of curried functions.
+  * Dependency Injection and Configuration is solved by partial application of curried functions.
   * Adapter layers are replaced by function composition
   * Visitor pattern and Interpreters are self-evident with algebraic data types.
 * Other patterns are covered by libraries like the Haskell type classes:
   * Composite is reduced to a Monoid
   * Singleton, Pipeline, NullObject can be rooted in Functor, Applicative Functor and Monad
   * Visitor and Iterator are covered by Foldable and Traversable.
-* Yet another category of patterns is covered by specific language features like the Laziness, Parallelism.
+* Yet another category of patterns is covered by specific language features like Lazy Evaluation, Parallelism.
 These features may be specific to certain languages.
   * Laziness allows to work with non-terminating compuations and data structures of infinite size.
   * Parallelism allows to scale the execution of a program transparently across CPU cores.